-The books I publish make lasting contributions to intellectual conversations in a number of areas including ancient history, religion, Classics, and West and South Asian studies.
+The books I publish make lasting contributions to intellectual conversations in the humanities and social sciences.
 My authors are often fluent in multiple modern and ancient languages and reside in countries all over the world.
 The books they write are for general readers and scholars alike.
-My work as an editor is shaped by my commitment to the production and dissemination of intellectual ideas across various media, languages, and geopolitical boundaries in the twenty-first century.
+My work as an editor is shaped by a commitment to the production and dissemination of intellectual ideas across various media, languages, and geopolitical boundaries in the twenty-first century.

 My recent acquisitions range across such subjects as pious fashion, creative insurgents of the Arab world, the American manosphere, why and if antiquity matters, Latin America and the making of world literature, a people's history of computing, how the poor use social media across the world, e-waste, the myth of China’s iconic SEZ Shenzhen, a history of the Nile, slavery and book culture, Islam and the European Enlightenment, and the half-forgotten wife of Vitruvius.
 My acquisitions include award-winning digital products such as the digital Loeb Classical Library, critically-acclaimed bilingual series such as the Dumbarton Oaks Medieval Library and the Murty Classical Library of India, as well as intellectual comic books that challenge the primacy of words over images.